Wadsworth 'Gold Pyramid' house badly damaged by fire

-A home in Wadsworth, Illinois, known as the "Gold Pyramid," was severely damaged after it caught fire Tuesday afternoon.
+WADSWORTH, Ill.
+(WLS) --A home in Wadsworth, Illinois, known as the "Gold Pyramid," was severely damaged after it caught fire Tuesday afternoon.

 The Gurnee Fire Department responded to the fire shortly after 4 p.m.
 Fire officials said they received a report of an elderly man in a wheelchair and a dog trapped in the home.